 In connection with the Company's offering of convertible promissory notes and accompanying warrants (see "Convertible Notes and Warrants" below), the minimum requisite number of holders of Preferred Shares executed a Waiver and Consent of, and Notice to, Holder of Preferred Stock of the Company with such holders as of July 23, 2014 (the "Waiver and Consent"), pursuant to which the Company agreed, among other things, to issue certain additional shares of its common stock to the holders of Preferred Shares upon the conversion of such Preferred Shares under the terms and conditions described therein.
-The terms and conditions of the Securities Purchase Agreement relating to the Preferred Shares, the Waiver and Consent and related documents are described herein under "Management's Discussion and Analysis of Results of Operations and Financial Condition - Liquidity and Capital Resources - 2014 Sales of Preferred Stock and Warrants."
+The terms and conditions of the Securities Purchase Agreement relating to the Preferred Shares, the Waiver and Consent and Financial Condition - Liquidity and Capital Resources - 2014 Sales of Preferred Stock and Warrants."

-If the public offering price of the Company's common stock is less than \$7.00 per share, then additional shares of the Company's common stock will be issued to the Preferred Stockholders upon conversion of the Series A Preferred Stock pursuant to the waivers and consents described above.
+If the public offering price of the Company's common stock is less than \$6.00 per share, then additional shares of the Company's common stock will be issued to the Preferred Stockholders upon conversion of the Series A Preferred Stock pursuant to the waivers and consents described above.
 However, in no event will the number of shares of common stock issued to the Preferred Stockholders exceed 733,929 shares.